mvonballmo/CSharpHandbook/2_Design_Guide.md

 Where interfaces can also be very useful is in restricting write-access to certain properties or containers.
 That is, an interface can be declared with only a getter, but the implementation includes both a getter and setter.
 This allows an application to set the property when it works with an internal implementation, but to restrict the code receiving the interface to a read-only property.
 See “7.21 Restricting Access with Interfaces” for more information.

-<a name="footnote_1">[1]</a> One exception to this rather strictly enforced rule is for classes that simply cannot be abstract.
-This will be the case for user-interface components that interact with a visual designer.
-The Visual Studio designer, for example, requires that all components be non-abstract and include a default constructor in order to be used.
-In these cases, empty virtual methods that throw a `NotImplementedException` are the only alternative.
-If you must use such a method, include a comment explaining the reason.

 ##	Modifying interfaces

 * In general, be extremely careful of modifying interfaces that are used by code not under your control (i.e. code that has shipped and been integrated into other codebases).